oliverbebber/WGU-D335-Intro-to-Python/lesson-09-exceptions/notes.md

 ### 1. Handling exceptions using try and except

+- **Error-checking code**: code programmers use to detect & handle errors that occur while a program executes

+- **try block**: used to test code for errors

+- **except block**: used to handle the error
+  - Statements in the try block that are not executed before the except block are skipped
+  - If no errors occur, the except block is skipped

+## Basic exception-handling constructs

+> ``` python
+> try:
+>   # code that may produce errors
+> except:  # initiates the following if any error occurs in the try block
+>   # exception handling code
+> ```

 ## Common exception types

 | Type             | Reason exception is raised                                           |